elinx/safe-view/README.md

 - Interactive terminal UI for browsing tensors
 - Detailed tensor information including shape, data type, and size
-- Statistical information about tensor values (min, max, mean, std)
+- Statistical information about tensor values (min, max, mean, std) - loaded on demand when a tensor is selected
 - Support for local safetensors files and Hugging Face model repositories
 - Real-time search and filtering by tensor name
 - Clean and intuitive Textual-based interface
+- Optimized loading - only metadata is loaded initially, tensor statistics shown when a tensor is selected and enter is pressed

 ## Installation